yallop/metaocaml-syb/README.md

-A port of the [Scrap Your Boilerplate][syb-haskell] library to OCaml with [modular implicits][modimpl].
+A port of the [Scrap Your Boilerplate][syb-haskell] library to [BER MetaOCaml][ber] with [modular implicits][modimpl].

+Generic programming libraries like Scrap Your Boilerplate make it possible to express a variety of traversals succinctly.
+However, the resulting code is often considerably slower (10-20x) than equivalent handwritten code.
+This overhead is largely a result of various forms of abstraction and higher-order polymorphism, and can be eliminated by using MetaOCaml's staging facilities to instantiate generic functions to type-specialised code.

+The draft paper [Staging Generic Programming][staging-generic-programming] explains the design of this library in detail.

 ### Installation

 ```
-opam switch 4.02.0+modular-implicits
+opam switch 4.02.1+modular-implicits-ber
-opam pin add syb https://github.com/yallop/ocaml-syb.git
+opam pin add syb https://github.com/yallop/metaocaml-syb.git
 ```

 ### Usage